CatalinDumitrascu/Parallel-Algorithms/README.md

 The solution should be implemented in Java using threads.
 You are only responsible for implementing the miners and the communication channel between them and the wizards.

 There are miners, wizards, puzzles, a communication channel amd a cave system.
 The whole problem is beautifully outlined in the .pdf file in this repository.
-In summary, i solved it using java's threaded solutions, such as "synchronize" and concurrentHashMap.
+In summary, I solved it using java's threaded solutions, such as "synchronize" and concurrentHashMap.

+PS: The whole project in the .zip archive.